 Department of Health Behavior (GRAD)

-The Gillings School's Department of Health Behavior is the home for master of public health concentrations in global health, health equity and social justice and health behavior, as well as a dual master's degree and a doctoral degree.
+The Gillings School's Department of Health Behavior is the home for master of public health concentrations in health behavior, global health, health equity and social justice, as well as a dual master's degree and a doctoral degree.
 The department’s students develop the skills they need to be community change agents for issues that undermine public health both locally and globally, including: violence, obesity, cancer, HIV, health policy, and health disparities.

 The Department of Health Behavior’s mission is to provide leadership in research, teaching, and practice to understand the social and behavioral determinants of health problems and develop effective interventions that are built on theory, scientific evidence, and respect for basic values of justice and human dignity in North Carolina, nationally, and internationally.